segmentio/segment-docs/src/engage/onboarding.md

 > info "WhatsApp Public Beta"
 > WhatsApp as an Engage channel is in public beta.

-To send WhatsApp messages in Twilio Engage, you'll first need to provision a phone number through Twilio and connect your Facebook account.
+To send WhatsApp messages in Twilio Engage, you'll provision a phone number through Twilio, connect your Facebook account, and create a WhatsApp messaging service.

-### Provision a phone number through Twilio and connect your Facebook account
+### Provision a phone number through Twilio

 1. [Purchase a phone number](https://support.twilio.com/hc/en-us/articles/223135247-How-to-Search-for-and-Buy-a-Twilio-Phone-Number-from-Console){:target="_blank"} within your Twilio Console.
 2. From the Twilio side menu, navigate to **Messaging > Senders > WhatsApp Senders**.
 3. Select **Create new sender**.
 4. From the **New Sender** builder, find **Twilio phone number**, then choose the phone number you purchased in Step 1.
 Select **Continue**.
 5. Select **Continue with Facebook**.
-A Facebook popup window appear.
-Leave the Twilio console open.
+A Facebook popup window appears; leave it and the Twilio console open.

+### Connect your Facebook account

+In the Facebook popup from the previous section, carry out these steps:

-6. Follow the Facebook instructions to log in to your Facebook account.
+1. Follow Facebook's instructions to log in to your Facebook account.
-7. When you reach the *Fill in your business information** page, choose your WhatsApp Business Account or create a new account.
+2. When you reach the **Fill in your business information** page, choose your WhatsApp Business Account or create a new account.
 Select **Next**.
-8. Select your WhatsApp Business Profile or create a new profile.
+3. Select your WhatsApp Business Profile or create a new profile.
 Select **Next**.
-9. In your Twilio console, copy the number shown in the **Number to register with WhatsApp** field.
-Paste it into the  **Phone number field** on the Facebook **Add a phone number for WhatsApp page**, then select **Next**.
+4. In your Twilio console, copy the number shown in the **Number to register with WhatsApp** field.
+Paste it into the  **Phone number field** on the Facebook **Add a phone number for WhatsApp** page, then select **Next**.
-10. Facebook prompts you to verify your phone number.
+5. Facebook prompts you to verify your phone number.
 Select the **Text message** radio button, then select **Next**.
-11. In your Twilio console, copy the number in the **Verify via text messages** section, then enter it into the Facebook **Verification code** field.
+6. In your Twilio console, copy the number in the **Verify via text messages** section, then enter it into the Facebook **Verification code** field.
 Select **Next**.
-12. Facebook displays `You're now ready to chat with people on WhatsApp`.
-Click `Finish` to close the window.
+7. Facebook displays `You're now ready to chat with people on WhatsApp`.
+Click **Finish** to close the window.

 ### Create the WhatsApp messaging service

-Next, you'll create a messaging service to connect the number to Engage:
+You'll now create a messaging service to connect your number to Engage:

 1. In the Twilio Console side menu, navigate to **Messaging > Services**.
-2. On the Messaging Services page, click Create Messaging Service.
+2. On the Messaging Services page, click **Create Messaging Service**.
-3. Enter a name for your Messaging Service. **You must include the word `WhatsApp` in the messaging service name.** For example, `My New Service WhatsApp`.
+3. Enter a name for your Messaging Service. **You must include the word `WhatsApp` in the messaging service name.**, for example, `My New Service WhatsApp`.
 4. Under the Messaging use dropdown, select **Market my services**, then select **Create messaging service**.
 5. From the **Sender Pool** tab, click **Add Senders**, then select the phone number you purchased in Step 1.
 Click **Add phone numbers,** then **Confirm**.
 6. Twilio confirms that the number has been assigned to the service.

 Your WhatsApp messaging service is now created.
-Once you have an [approved WhatsApp template](/docs/engage/content/whatsapp/), you can begin sending [WhatsApp campaigns](/docs/engage/campaigns/whatsapp-campaigns/).

 ## Next steps

 With configured accounts and services for all platforms, you’ve completed Engage onboarding and are ready to create and send campaigns to your users.

 Not sure where to start?
-Read the Engage documentation on [sending email campaigns](/docs/engage/campaigns/email-campaigns/) and [sending SMS campaigns](/docs/engage/campaigns/sms-campaigns/).
-To save time when generating Engage campaigns, check out the Engage guides on creating [SMS templates](/docs/engage/content/sms/template/) and [email templates](/docs/engage/content/email/template/).
+Read the Engage documentation on [sending email campaigns](/docs/engage/campaigns/email-campaigns/), [SMS campaigns](/docs/engage/campaigns/sms-campaigns/), and [WhatsApp campaigns](/docs/engage/campaigns/whatsapp-campaigns/).
+To save time when generating Engage campaigns, check out the Engage guides on creating [SMS templates](/docs/engage/content/sms/template/), [email templates](/docs/engage/content/email/template/), and [WhatsApp templates](/docs/engage/content/whatsapp/).

 If you’re planning to import contacts to Engage, learn how to [update your audiences with a CSV file](/docs/engage/profiles/csv-upload/).